napari/docs/docs/naps/6-contributable-menus.md

 installed, this submenu would not appear.
 This would require very careful design to ensure the user still knows what to expect when they load up the `Viewer`.

+**Location preferences:** One option to consider when moving/removing menus is allowing plugin developers to declare a preference list of menu locations, such that if one location is no longer available, the menu item is placed in the next location on the preference list.

 ## Alternatives